• Skip to main content

 • Fresh ginger: I do not recommend using ground ginger instead.

-• Sugar: either white or light brown sugar are fine to use.
+• Sugar: Either white or light brown sugar are fine to use.

-• Vinegar: use either white/red wine vinegar or cider vinegar.
+• Vinegar: Use either white/red wine vinegar or cider vinegar.

-• Salt and pepper: to taste.
+• Salt and pepper: Add to taste.

-• Soy sauce: adds more depth of flavour.
+• Soy sauce: Adds more depth of flavour.

 Beetroot chutney ingredients in individual dishes.

-Beetroot chutney ingredients.
+Beet chutney ingredients.

-How to prepare the beetroot
+How to prepare the beets

 How to thicken beetroot chutney